theonize/Currier/Studies/Jonah/Storms.md

-Grace - Has God given you something you didn't deserve?
+- Grace - Has God given you something you didn't deserve?
-Mercy - Has God not given you something you did deserve?
+- Mercy - Has God not given you something you did deserve?
-Outlook - Has God taken things from you that limited your perspective?
+- Outlook - Has God taken things from you that limited your perspective?
-Reveal - Has God brought a storm that reveals your heart condition?
+- Reveal - Has God brought a storm that reveals your heart condition?
+- Worm - Has God destroyed something that comforted you?